 When I started my weight loss journey, I was not a new cyclist, but I was new to interval training.
 TrainerRoad helped me take my fitness to an entirely new level and added almost 100w to my FTP.
 Structured training is an efficient way to create a calorie deficit and raise your fitness.
 Raising your FTP will allow you to burn even more calories because you are producing more power.
 A higher FTP means that you will complete workouts with a higher average power.
 More power equals more calories.
 It’s a win-win.

 If you are new to interval training, you can use Plan Builder to create a custom training plan aligned with your goal event.
-It’s best to start with a low volume plan and work your way up over time.
+It’s best to start with a low-volume plan and work your way up over time.
 This will give you the flexibility to add low-intensity fasted rides to drive fat-burning adaptations.
 You can go one step further and include strength training too.
 Strength training will help you maintain muscle mass, improve muscle fiber recruitment, and improve overall health.

 High-Intensity Intervals

 The best training plans will include the intensity you need to meet the demands of your event.
 High-intensity workouts have an additional benefit.
 They increase your post-exercise oxygen consumption, which can last 24-36 hours post-workout.
-After VO2 Max, anaerobic, and, sprint workouts your body works to replenish fuel store, metabolize lactate, and reduce body temperature.
+After VO2 Max, anaerobic, and, sprint workouts your body works to replenish fuel stores, metabolize lactate, and reduce body temperature.
 All of this activity boosts your overall metabolism—burning more calories.

 Fasted Rides and Two-A-Days

 Adding a second ride with a fat-burning focus is another great tool for weight loss.
-You can do these either earlier or later in the same day.
+You can do these either earlier or later within the same day.
 I used fasted and two-a-day rides continually during my weight loss.
 Typically I would wake up early, drink some black coffee, then complete an endurance workout, like Carter or Dans.
 Then I was off to work and would eat a lunch that fueled my evening, high-intensity workout.
 Once I got home, I’d train before a healthy dinner.

 Tips to Lose Fat, Not Muscle

 When you are cycling for weight loss, you want to preserve as much lean muscle mass as possible.
-Since lean muscle requires a lot of energy to maintain, it plays a massive role in your Basal metabolic rate.
+Since lean muscle requires a lot of energy to maintain, it plays a massive role in your basal metabolic rate.

 There are three key things that you can do to preserve lean muscle mass while you are combining cycling and weight loss.
 First, create a sensible calorie deficit.
 Being too restrictive with your calories will do little to help you retain muscle.